 Simply put, solar pool covers are essentially blankets for your pool that float on the surface of your pool.
 They’re made from a material similar to a very heavy-duty bubble wrap, allowing you to leave it floating on the surface of the water without mounting it.
 The inside of the cover has bubbles to insulate the water, while the outer layer is completely flat.

-The solar pool cover allows sunlight to enter the pool and heat up the water.
-The heated water is then trapped under the bubbles in the cover, resulting in no loss of temperature and no evaporation.
+The solar pool cover allows sunlight to enter the pool and heat the water.
+The heated water is then trapped under the bubbles in the cover, resulting in no temperature loss and no evaporation.
 This is an eco-friendly way to heat your pool and save you money.

 Effectiveness of Solar Pool Covers